JonF678/FarmManager/replit.md

 ## Overview

-This is a comprehensive farm management platform built with Streamlit that provides farmers with three integrated applications for managing their agricultural operations.
+This is a comprehensive farm management platform built as a Progressive Web App (PWA) that provides farmers with three integrated applications for managing their agricultural operations.
 The platform includes a Farm Planner for crop and field planning, a Management Tracker for operational oversight, and a Revenue Planner for financial analysis.
-The system is designed as an offline-first solution that stores data locally using JSON files, making it accessible even in areas with limited internet connectivity.
+The system is designed as an offline-first solution that stores data locally using localStorage and service workers, making it accessible even in areas with limited internet connectivity.

 ## User Preferences